ReyAnthony/G--/README.md

-# Pseudoscript
+# G--
-Trying to craft an interpreter using s-exp but with a C-like way of things (aka, writing grammars is hard when not using s-exp)
+Craft an interpreter using s-exp but with a C-like way of things (aka, writing grammars is hard when not using s-exp) (Please don't insult me if I don't respect lisp principles, that's not the goal.)

 Features :

-- Lexically scoped functions and variables
+- Lexically scoped functions and variables (let)
+- Globally scoped variables (set)
+- Function (with and without parameters)
-- Function with parameters
+- Passing function (parameterless) as parameters
-- Recursion (with and without parameters) (beware of the stackoverflow...)
+- Recursion (with and without parameters) (beware of the stackoverflow...) (+ avoid using them if not tail recursive rn..)
 - Print to repl
 - Read repl
 - Boolean logic